 the benefit of the other method is that it’s easier to move an intricate design (such as the large Disneyland transfer) off the cutting mat and onto the tee

 Leave us a comment down below and let us know if you’ve tried these methods, or if you have any questions.
+How do you do DIY T shirt painting?
 Thanks for reading!